 - Kids Help Line - A free confidential counselling service you can use to talk about anything that's worrying you.

 - Reach Out - There is heaps of info about difference issues like depression, family stuff, eating disorders, leaving home, getting through exams and lots more.

 - Law Stuff - Find out what your legal rights are, or ask a specific question through Lawmail.

 - Riverina Headspace - Visiting Psychologist to Temora one day/week.
 Service for 12-25 year olds.

 The YOUth-Made Market is a program that focuses on assisting young people to launch their own business idea.

-The inaugural market will be held on April 16 and 17 2021 in the old Target building in Hoskins Street.
+The inaugural market was held on April 16 and 17 2021 in the old Target building in Hoskins Street.

-The YOUth-Made Market has been made possible through the NSW State Government's Youth Opportunities grant.
-The program will see young entrepreneurs participate in a mentorship program with a number of local business operators and industry experts.
-The young people will attend several weekly workshops leading up to the market days where they will learn valuable skills such as financial literacy, marketing, merchandising, sales, promotion and business strategy.
+The YOUth-Made Market program sees young entrepreneurs participate in a mentorship program with a number of local business operators and industry experts.
+The young people attend several weekly workshops leading up to the market days where they learn valuable skills such as financial literacy, marketing, merchandising, sales, promotion and business strategy.